The SPROG family of DCC devices

 What does "Error timeout talking to Command Station" mean?

-A first check to make is to turn off the SPROG (disconnect power by pulling out the green plug, and disconnect the USB) and then reconnect.
+A first check to make is to close any JMRI programs, turn off the SPROG (disconnect power by pulling out the green plug, and disconnect the USB) and then reconnect.
 Then check the COM port number.

-On Windows machines, right click on "My Computer" then click Properties -> Hardware -> Device Manager.
+On earlier Windows machines, right click on "My Computer" then click Properties -> Hardware -> Device Manager.

 On Windows 7, from the Start menu select Control Panel, then System, then Device Manager.